schofieldn/zappi2pvoutput/README.md

 The script Zappi2PVOutput.org should be downloaded and run from a local device on your Windows system.
 Internet access is required, but the volume of data transferred is relatively small.

 ## Software Requirements
-The script has been tested with Powershell 5, but doesn't depend on any particularly exotic features of Powershell so should have good compatibility with other supported versions.
+The script has been tested with Powershell 7.2, and some arguments passed to the invoke-webrequest cmdlet require a minimum of Powershell 7.

 ### Configuring the Windows Powershell environment
 By default, the Windows PowerShell execution policy is set to `Restricted` which means scripts cannot be run!
 To check your execution policy, run the `Get-ExecutionPolicy` cmdlet from a Windows PowerShell prompt.